alainvtr/extended_mistralai_conversation/README.md

 ## How it works
 Extended Mistrail AI Conversation uses Mistal AI API's feature like https://api.mistral.ai/v1/chat/completions.
-You can create scripts that can be executed when Mistral AI find a match in their description (see some examples in the file mistral_tools.yaml)
+You can create scripts that can be executed in HA engine when Mistral AI find a match in their description (see some examples in the file mistral_tools.yaml)

 ## Manual installation
 1. Copy `extended_openai_conversation` folder into `<config directory>/custom_components`